cuga-rajal/hgauth/README.md

 -----
 **Recent changes**

-Version 1.0.3 added workaround for requests with empty FirstName and SurName, which appears to be a bug on recent versions of the server
+Version 1.0.3 adds a workaround for a bug introduced in late 2022.
+The Opensim dev team is investigating this bug.
+Please note that as part of the workaround, avatars who authenticate with the web form must restart their viewers after authenticating.

 Version 1.0.2 removed development code and added minor UI improvements.